mochoabuilds/-cognition-/README.md

 # SPATIAL-TEMPORAL FUSION ARCHITECTURE

-* Through a combination of data collection and prep, existing computer vision research, off-the-shelf hardware  and human fine-tuning I develop computer vision applications for neighborhood shops.
-This section provides the technical contributions for fusing (2, spatial & temporal) VGG-16 models that take advantage of pre-training on converted ethnographic data and transfer this understanding of action classes to learning across different neighborhood shop video data streams.
+* This section provides the technical contributions for fusing 2 (spatial & temporal) VGG-16 models that take advantage of pre-training on converted ethnographic data and transfer this understanding of human action / features to learning across different neighborhood shop video data streams.
+Through a combination of deep data prep, existing computer vision research, off-the-shelf hardware and human fine-tuning I churn this research into a product.

 # WHERE TO FUSE THE 2 NETWORKS?